Senate eyes R&D bill to counter China, bolster manufacturing

 Senate eyes R&D bill to counter China, bolster manufacturingNew

 WASHINGTON (AP) — The Senate is set to approve a big innovation bill aimed at making the U.S. more competitive with China and other countries.
 The measure slogging through Congress includes $50 billion in emergency funds to shore up domestic computer chip manufacturing amid a shortfall that’s hit businesses across a range of industries.
-Senators had been expected to vote late Thursday, but proceedings came to a standstill when Republican Sen. Ron Johnson of Wisconsin protested the rush to finish and insisted on more changes to the sprawling package.
+Senators had been expected to vote late Thursday, but proceedings came to a standstill when Republican Sen. Ron Johnson of Wisconsin protested the rush to finish and insisted on more changes.
+A few other Republicans joined him.
+The Senate recessed until Friday morning.
 The American Innovation and Competition Act is key to President Joe Biden’s infrastructure plans.